julelang/manual/src/std/net.md

 `fn Write(mut self, buf: []byte)!: int`\
 Writes bytes to connection and returns writed byte count.
 The number of bytes written can never exceed the length of the buffer.
 All exceptionals are error code of implementation.

+`fn Network(self): Network`\
+Returns network name which is connected or listening.
+If connection closed, returns Network.Udp as a general network.

 `fn Close(mut self)!`\
 Closes connection.
 All exceptionals are error code of implementation.